abhishekagrahari123/SEMESTERS/README.md

 # SEMESTERS
-This repository contains all the documents (Lectures, Quizzes, Assignments etc.) of IITG.
+This repository contains documents (Lectures, Quizzes, Assignments etc.) used in teaching Mathematics and Computing branch of IITG.